Forms and Documents

 There are alternative dietary options located in dining facilities throughout campus.
 Campus dining locations have signs next to food items regarding some food allergies and restrictions such as gluten free, vegetarian, and vegan.

-Students may request a dietary accommodation using the Application for Reasonable Accommodations along with appropriate documentation, or with the Dietary Accommodation Verification Form (PDF) (which is filled out by your healthcare provider).
+Students may request a dietary accommodation using the Application for Reasonable Accommodations (PDF) along with appropriate documentation.